Hierarchical Explanations for Video Action Recognition: Hierarchical Explanations

 We project prototypes onto the closest video features from the training videos.
 We do so for child, parent, and grandparent action categories.
-Mathematically, for a prototype $p_j$ from child, parent or grandparent class i.e. $p_j \in P_{|\mathcal{A}|+|\mathcal{H}|}$, we update the prototype layer as:
+Mathematically, for the prototypes $p_j$ from child, parent and grandparent class i.e. $p_j \in P_{|\mathcal{A}|+|\mathcal{H}|}$, we update the prototype layer as: